MichLiang/michliang.github.io/about.md

 > Hello!

-> My name's Michelle Liang, and I'm 24 this year.
+> My name's Michelle Liang, and I'm 25 this year.
 I live in Waterloo, Ontario, Canada, and I'm a recent graduate from the University of Waterloo.

 > I have a maltese-shih tzu dog named Lychee, and my favourite foods include dumplings, pho, and red bean ice cream.
 My current ventures are learning how to code, and teaching myself how to play the violin.
 A dream of mine is to be on the Amazing Race someday.

-### My paid pharmacy work:
+### My pharmacy work:

+- University of Waterloo School of Pharmacy Graduate Teaching Assistant (2023)
-- Grand River Hospital Oncology and Nephrology (2022)
+- Grand River Hospital Oncology and Nephrology (2022 - present)
 - Two Rivers Family Health Team (2022)
 - Preston Medical Pharmacy (2022)
 - Government of Canada, Health Canada (May 2021 - present)